elizabrock/tonys_pizza/README.md

 ## Configuration

-No custom configuration is required at this time
+No custom configuration is required for this app

 ## First-Time Setup